scott-hannabuss/React-Tech-Test/README.md

 Mock React Technical Test
 </h1>
 <p>
-For bootcamp, we were tasked with creating a mock React web application that allows users to search and retrieve images from the NASA image databse through their API.
+For bootcamp, we were tasked with creating a mock React web application that allows users to search and retrieve images from the NASA image database through their API.

 When a user inputs relevant text such as "moon" or "rocket" into the search area, the relevant images from NASA's image databse will be displayed.